-The judge will select a pattern to be used for Western and English Senior Showmanship.
+- Beginners and Juniors will use patterns found in Appendix B. County horse shows may use any pattern listed or at the discretion of judge or show committee. - The judge will select a pattern to be used for Western and English Senior Showmanship.
 The same pattern must be used for all exhibitors in the class.
+Pattern will be posted on the SDSU Extension website by July 15.
 A different pattern may be used in a finals round.
+The selection of patterns at county shows will be at the discretion of the judge and show committee.